 Greetings from Princeton!
 As Head of Whitman College, I am writing to welcome you and your family to your student's new "home away from home."
-You'll soon discover that Whitman is a beautiful complex of buildings that houses some 540 students—a full complement of first-year students and sophomores, as well as the juniors and seniors who remain in Whitman all four years at Princeton.
+You'll soon discover that Whitman is a welcoming, caring, and energetic community of approximately 200 first-year students, more than 200 sophomores, in addition to the juniors and seniors who chose Whitman as their upperclass residence.

-Princeton Faculty and Staff Fellows contribute importantly to everyday life at Whitman as well.
-They dine with our students in Community Hall, lead special trips or discussions, and provide opportunities for students to interact informally with University faculty and staff beyond the classroom and laboratory.
+Princeton Faculty and Staff Fellows contribute importantly to everyday Whitman life as well.
+They dine with our students in Community Hall, lead special trips and discussions, and provide opportunities for students to interact informally with University faculty and staff beyond the classroom and laboratory.

 One of the Head’s most important jobs is making sure the College has a first-rate staff.
 I'm especially proud of the colleagues who work with me at Whitman.
-Our Dean, Director of Studies, Director of Student Life, Program Administrator, and College Coordinator all look forward to meeting you and to welcoming your children into the Whitman community when they move in on September 1st.
-We’ll be working together to make Whitman a safe, congenial, stimulating and inclusive environment for everyone.
+Our Dean, Director of Studies, Director of Student Life, Program Administrator, and College Coordinator all look forward to meeting you and to welcoming your student into the Whitman community when they move in on August 31st.
+Together we ensure that Whitman is a safe, congenial, stimulating and inclusive environment for everyone.

 Please feel free to visit our website: http://whitmancollege.princeton.edu to learn more about Whitman, its people, and some beginning-of-the-year events.
 You can also keep abreast of activities at Whitman if you "like" us on Facebook: http://www.facebook.com/WhitmanatPrinceton or follow us on Instagram: https://www.instagram.com/whitmanatprinceton/.
 We update the page regularly, so you can keep an eye out for a picture of your student.

-When school is about to begin, I hope to meet you at Whitman and have the pleasure of welcoming you in person.
+I hope to meet you at Whitman on Move-In Day and look forward to welcoming you and your family to our residential college.
 In the meantime, the entire staff joins me in wishing you a pleasant and productive summer.

 Head of Whitman College